IdrissouSOUNON/Agronomic-decision-support-system/README.md

 # Agronomic-decision-support-system
-Advance climate action using Big Data and AI
+Advance climate action using Data Science and AI